French Press Coffee: The Complete Guide (Ratio, Brew Time, Tips)

 I’ve used a French Press as my daily brewer for 4+ years now.
-Honestly, it’s the most underrated method in home coffee β simple equipment, no electricity, and the rich, full-bodied cup it produces rivals any specialty cafΓ© when you know what you’re doing.
+Honestly, it’s the most underrated method in home coffee — simple equipment, no electricity, and the rich, full-bodied cup it produces rivals any specialty café when you know what you’re doing.
 Pair it with a quality grinder and a precision scale, and you’ve got a setup that produces consistently great coffee for under $100 total.
+For a deeper pick of beans tailored to this method, see my best coffee beans for French Press roundup.

 This post contains affiliate links.
 Purchases made through these links support my research and writing at no extra cost to you.
 Thank you for your support!
 Please read my Disclosure for more details.